Florida sheriff bans deputies from wearing masks

-MARION COUNTY, Fla.
+MARION COUNTY, F.L.
 (WFLA) — A Florida sheriff told his deputies this week that they will not wear masks at work despite concerns over the coronavirus.

 The Ocala-Star Banner first reported the emailed message Marion County Sheriff Billy Woods sent his employees on Tuesday.
 The Washington Post says the rule is also in place for people visiting the sheriff’s office.